smallstep/clients/README.md

 - POST the CSR and JWT to the `/1.0/sign` endpoint on the CA
 - Return the signed TLS certificate PEM from the response.

+## See also

+- Our [Go client examples](https://github.com/smallstep/certificates/tree/master/examples) in smallstep/certificates.
+This example illustrates how to do basic CA client operations in Go, using smallstep's Go bindings.
+- Our [Go gRPC example](https://github.com/smallstep/go-grpc-example).
+This example shows how to create a Go service that uses TLS.
+A further example illustrates how to manage TLS server certificate using the ACME protocol.